Every few weeks, someone emails me asking for the best short-term investment.

 Online Savings Account

 If your #1 bank isn't online, you're giving up easy money.
-Online banks have solved nearly every banking situation for their customers.
-With large ATM networks, or ATM surcharge refunds, powerful smartphone apps including remote check deposit, and responsive online customer service – there really is no reason you don't have an account.
+Online banks have solved every banking situation for their customers.
+With large ATM networks, or ATM surcharge refunds, powerful smartphone apps including remote check deposit, and responsive online customer service – there is no reason you shouldn't have an account.

 (one exception, depositing cash is still difficult but how often do you do that?)